Aemon777/chickies-robot/src/README.md

-This file is for our production source code.
-This README is a placeholder.
+This file is for our main source code.